-44 Evans P G H and Nice H (1996).
+27 Evans P G H and Nice H (1996).
 Review of the effects of underwater sound generated by seismic surveys on cetaceans.
 SeaWatch Foundation, Oxford.
 (Report commissioned by UKOOA.)

-45 McCauley RD (1994).
+28 McCauley RD (1994).
 Seismic surveys. pp 19-122 in Swann J M, Neff J M, Young, PC (eds).
 Environmental implications of offshore oil and gas development in Australia - the findings of an independent scientific review.
 APEA, Sydney, Australia, 695 p.

-Potential Impact Critical Habitat / PBF Management and Mitigation Measures in Addition to those Presented in the ESIA Residual Impact Project AoI at any one time.
-Project ESIA assessed residual impacts from underwater noise on fish and marine mammals as being Not Significant, due to the short term nature of the impact and its potential to be controlled through the implementation of the identified mitigation.
-During operation, the Project may require occasional and limited presence of vessels to carry out maintenance and repair activities on the platforms and pipelines.
-As the platform will be unmanned, there will be no requirement for regular transport of crew.
-Given the very low number of vessels required during operation, this impact will be short term, occasional and highly localised.
-Within the context of the wider area which experiences high levels of shipping activity, no significant impacts are predicted for species that are Critical Habitat or Priority Biodiversity Features as a result of underwater noise from vessels during operation of the Project.
-Black Sea bottlenose dolphin, Tursiops truncatus ponticus Offshore Lighting - Disturbance of Birds The physical presence of the Ana platform, and specifically its lighting, during operation may cause behavioural disturbance of birds, by attracting them offshore, interrupting their normal migratory behaviour and causing injury as a result of collisions.
-Impacts of offshore lighting have been estimated to extend up to approximately 5 km from the light source 46 47.
+No. Potential Impact Critical Habitat / PBF Management and Mitigation Measures in Addition to those Presented in the ESIA Residual Impact Offshore Lighting - Disturbance of Birds The physical presence of the Ana platform, and specifically its lighting, during operation may cause behavioral disturbance of birds, by attracting them offshore, interrupting their normal migratory behavior and causing injury as a result of collisions.
+Impacts of offshore lighting have been estimated to extend up to approximately 5 km from the light source ^{29 30} .
 The ESIA notes that the Project AoI experiences high levels of shipping, against which background the increase in offshore lighting due to the Project is expected to be negligible.
 Taking into account the identified mitigation, the ESIA assessed the significance of residual impacts on bird species from physical presence of the Ana platform to be Minor.
+One bird species (Yelkouan shearwater) in the Project AoI has been identified as a potential Critical Habitat trigger, as it congregates in large numbers within the Black Sea IBA during passage, in the non-breeding season (from late summer through winter).
+These birds are often found in large flocks offshore when wintering.
+Although light pollution from at sea structures has been identified as a threat for some breeding colonies 31 , these birds will be less susceptible to impacts from lighting outside of the breeding season when they may be found in and around the AoI.
+Given the context of offshore lighting from vessel traffic in the area, and the small scale but long term increase represented by the addition of a single platform, there may be Minor impacts on Yelkouan shearwater.
 Critical Habitat Yelkouan shearwater, Puffinus yelkouan No further mitigation required No Long term impact, localised around the Ana platform

-46 Poot, H., B. J. Ens, H. de Vries, M. A. H. Donners, M. R. Wernand, and J. M. Marquenie 2008.
+29 Poot, H., B. J. Ens, H. de Vries, M. A. H. Donners, M. R. Wernand, and J. M. Marquenie 2008.
 Green light for nocturnally migrating birds.
 Ecology and Society 13(2): 47.